STOmics/StereoMMv1/README.md

 ## Overview

-**StereoMM** is a graph fusion model that can **integrate gene expression, histological images, and spatial location**.
+**StereoMM** is a graph fusion model that can **integrates gene expression, histological images, and spatial location**.
 And the information interaction within modalities is strengthened by introducing an attention mechanism.

 StereoMM firstly performs information interaction on transcriptomic and imaging features through the attention module.
-The interactive features are input into the graph autoencoder together with the graph of spatial position, so that multimodal features are fused in a self-supervised manner.
+The interactive features are put into the graph autoencoder together with the graph of spatial position, so that multimodal features are fused in a self-supervised manner.
 Finally, a low-dimensional, noise-reducing, higher-quality feature representation is obtained by extracting the features of the latent space.
-StereoMM contribute to accurately identify domains, uncover the more significant molecule characteristics among different domains and pave ways for downstream analysis.
+StereoMM contributes to accurately identifying domains, uncovering the more significant molecule characteristics among different domains and paving ways for downstream analysis.